Advice and suggestions for Parents / Carers

 Have a look at what your child is viewing, listening to or playing via:

-- Music – click on the Music app to view the Music library.
+- Music – click on the Music software libraries to view the Music downloaded.

-- Photos– click on the Photos app to view the photos & videos your child has stored.
+- Photos– click on the Photos gallery to view the photos & videos your child has stored.

 Data Back up

-Your Son or daughter is responsible to back up all data on their iPads.
+Your Son or daughter is responsible to back up all data on their device.
 The school will not take any responsibility for loss of data, photos or videos.

 Backing up of photos & videos

-Photos & videos take up the most space on iPads.
-It is important that when a video project is completed, the video should be removed from the iPad to free up more space.
+Photos & videos take up the most space on devices.
+It is important that when a video project is completed, the video should be removed from the device to free up more space.

 The college understands that for many young people the internet & mobile devices are part of their social life.
 However, like communicating in the real world, there are risks involved online.
 Parents have an important role to play in educating your child about their online experiences.
 The following provide some helpful points to remember;